Közi: Career

-On December 27, 2008, Közi played on stage with, his former Malice Mizer bandmate Mana's solo project, Moi dix Mois for a session gig at their Dis Inferno Vol.VI ~Last Year Party~ event.
-In 2009 he went on a short coupling tour with Moi dix Mois called Deep Sanctuary, on July 17 in Osaka and the 19th in Tokyo.
-A year later in July 2010, Közi went on another tour with Moi dix Mois, titled Deep Sanctuary II.
-This tour had six shows, but the gig at Akasaka Blitz on the 17th was special, as Malice Mizer bassist Yu~ki, was a special guest.
+On December 27, 2008, Közi played on stage with his former Malice Mizer band mate Mana's solo project, Moi dix Mois, for a session gig at their Dis Inferno Vol.VI ~Last Year Party~ event.
+In 2009, he went on a short coupling tour with Moi dix Mois called Deep Sanctuary, on July 17 in Osaka and July 19 in Tokyo.
+A year later, in July 2010, Közi went on another tour with Moi dix Mois, titled Deep Sanctuary II.
+This tour had six shows, with Malice Mizer bassist Yu~ki joining as a special guest at the Akasaka Blitz gig on July 17.
 This was the first time in nine years that the three remaining original members played together.
 The trio have performed together at the event several times since.

 Around June 2010, Közi started to perform with a band called My Horror Revue.
 He also formed the band XA-VAT (ザバット, Zabatto), with Shuji Ishii (Cali Gari, Goatbed) on vocals, Takao Koma (Goatbed) on drums, Sadie Pink Galaxy (Speecies) on rhythm guitar and Közi on lead guitar.
 They held their first performance on November 16, 2010 and released their first self-titled single on December 2.
 They released their debut album Tsuya°C on March 26, 2011 in two limited editions, one with a live DVD, the other with a remix CD, and a regular edition.
 Following a hiatus that began in 2013, XA-VAT resumed activities in 2018 and released the mini-album K-I-S.

 Közi performed in Paris at Porte de Versailles on April 9 and 10, 2011, with guest Miyu from Royal Cabaret.
 He planned to go to Moscow with The Candy Spooky Theater and Velvet Eden for a Halloween concert, however, it was moved and took place in Japan.
 In 2012 he formed the band ZIZ (ズィズ), composed of his backing band from his solo career; with himself as vocalist and guitarist, bassist Sugiya (Moi dix Mois), guitarist Jiro (Bioactive), keyboardist Yugami (Yugami Hakase) and drummer Chargeeeeee...
 (Omega Dripp).
 Their first album, Gift, was released on May 29 and a collaborative EP with Ken Morioka followed on December 28.
 ZIZ released their second album, Neighboring Chaosmos, on December 12, 2014.

 In 2016, he formed the trio Vamquet with Sadie Pink Galaxy and Kai (Art Marju Duchain).
 They released their first album on November 23.
+Also in 2016, ZIZ released an EP titled JEEZSO8DOVEDOPE.
+It was followed by two more EPs: TEZLMOZL No.5 in 2017 and Liquid Stunt Flavor in 2018.
+On September 8 and 9, 2018, Mana, Közi, and Yu~ki reunited as Malice Mizer to perform two shows for the band's 25th anniversary special at Tokyo Toyosu Pit.
+In 2020, ZIZ released their Wabiy ∞ Sabiy album.
+On July 28, 2023, they released Shinjuu (十十).
+In 2025, Közi and Hora (Schwarz Stein) formed a duo under the name Mayohk.